Zimbabwe: A teacher’s inspiring dedication to early childhood education

 Zimbabwe country map

-This story was written in collaboration with UNICEF Zimbabwe.
+This story was written in collaboration with UNICEF Zimbabwe and also published on their website.

 Growing up, Ellen Gava loved playing the role of a teacher in childhood games.
 Those early moments have blossomed into a joyful reality.
 Her classroom is alive with the vibrant energy and boundless curiosity of 37 students aged 4 and 5.